Multiorbital singlet pairing and $d+d$ superconductivity: Results

-In contrast to the case of the Fe-based SC, SOC is important in CeCu$_{2}$Si$_{2}$.
-The local orbital and spin DOF transform simultaneously under PG operations.
-This imposes additional constraints on any matrix associated with the local DOF.
-A number of experiments~\cite{Goremychkin, Rueff} as well as LDA+DMFT studies~\cite{Pourovskii} have indicated that one of the $\Gamma_{7}$ doublets of the crystal-field split $^{2}F_{5/2}$ local electron is the dominant contribution to the heavy FS sheets.
-The low-lying excited states of the $f$ electron are composed of $\Gamma_{6}$ and $\Gamma_{7}$ doublets.
+\emph{ Objective and outline of the section } : Here, we construct the analogue of the $s\tau_{3}$ pairing for CeCu$_{2}$Si$_{2}$.
+For reasons that will become clear, we shall refer to this state as $s\mathit{\Gamma}_{3}$ to indicate the associated non-trivial pairing matrix, as in the case of the Fe-based SCs.

-The pairing between the composite heavy quasiparticles implies simultaneous $f$-$f$, $f$-$c$ and $c$-$c$ pairing in the original electron basis prior to hybridization.
-Of the three, $f$-$f$ pairing is likely the strongest, reflecting the more localized nature of the heavy bands.
-The albeit weaker $f$-$c$ and $c$-$c$ pairing terms can be important, especially when they are involved in creating a pairing component that open a gap.
+We consider the pairing between the composite heavy quasiparticles in terms of simultaneous $f$-$f$, $f$-$c$ and $c$-$c$ pairing in the original electron basis prior to hybridization.
+Of the three, $f$-$f$ pairing is expected to be the strongest, reflecting the more localized nature of the heavy bands.
+The albeit weaker $f$-$c$ and $c$-$c$ pairing terms will be important, especially when they are involved in creating a pairing component that opens a gap.